Bachelor of Engineering - Mechanical Systems Engineering

 Note that in MSE the project-based nature of the program may require students to continue a course regardless of courses taken from previous institutions.

-Exemptions are not granted for courses completed more than seven years previously.
+Exemptions are not granted for courses completed more than five years previously.

 The maximum credit allowed through Transfer of Credits is 50% of the program credits.
 Therefore, at least 50% of the program credits must be taken under the direct supervision of Conestoga College faculty.